ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Incomplete Refactoring (Highest Likelihood)
    - The MockClaudeClient class in src/mock_claude_client.py has not been fully refactored to accept the 'api_key' parameter.
    - Validation: Review the __init__ method of MockClaudeClient in src/mock_claude_client.py.
    - Status: Confirmed.
-The __init__ method needs to be updated.
+The __init__ method has been updated, but the issue persists.

-2. Inconsistent Test Fixture (High Likelihood)
+2. Inconsistent Test Fixture (Highest Likelihood)
-   - The test fixture `mock_claude_client_with_responses` might not have been updated to match the new MockClaudeClient implementation.
+   - The test fixtures in various test files have not been updated to match the new MockClaudeClient implementation.
-   - Validation: Review the implementation of the test fixture and ensure it matches the current MockClaudeClient.
+   - Validation: Review the implementation of all test fixtures using MockClaudeClient and ensure they match the current implementation.
    - Status: To be investigated.

 3. Multiple MockClaudeClient Implementations (Medium Likelihood)